helgoboss/helgoboss-midi/README.md

 helgoboss-midi = "0.1.0"
 ```

-See the [documentation](https://docs.rs/helgoboss-midi#examples) for usage examples.
+The [documentation](https://docs.rs/helgoboss-midi) contains a feature list and usage examples.